 I do think we are on the brink of a Renaissance that should bring with it... new modern? post modern? idk academic language .... philosophies.
 Given how different the world looks and how exponentially it has changed (we now have to account for virtual realities in even the broadest sense like social media, for example), it makes sense that we should re-philosophize our existence on a fundamental level.
 Looking into this.
 Stay tuned, or if you have leads on others who are thinking/writing about this, please let me know.

 Anyway that was all very serious but the book is much less serious in terms of tone.
 It's a graphic novel!
 Funny and informative; a book I'd get anyone a copy of.

 20. Hold Everything Dear: Dispatches on Survival and Resistance by John Berger

 Oh man, this thin little book holds a world of testament, thoughts, feelings.
 Truly my brain feels/felt like how the Venom splotches in Spiderman look/move.
 The degree to which things were resonating or resounding felt forceful, particular.
 Also I took my time with this book and somehow ended up reading the right essays as at the right time; everything felt hyper-relevant to distinct and specific aspects of my emotional life at and what I was thinking about or struggling to understand at any given time.
-Hence some manic posts on Instagram, for example.

-I have too many various thoughts about this book so I'll stop here for now.
 Probably I will re-read in the new year x